 Please define explicitly (with an equation) “adaptedness” and “adaptability” as used in Figs. 3-4.
 How is it measured?

-We added the definitions of adaptedness and adaptability to the legend of figure 4: "Adaptedness is define by the population mean fitness at the MSB, ω (Figure 3).
+We added the definitions of adaptedness and adaptability to the legend of figure 4: "Adaptedness is defined as the population mean fitness at the MSB, ω (Figure 3).
 Adaptability is defined by the adaptation rate, ν (eqs.
 6-8).".
-Figure 3 legend doesn't refer to adaptedness or adaptability.
+The legend of Figure 3 doesn't refer to adaptedness or adaptability.

 In the Discussion, the authors should be clear about which results are likely to be limited to asexual taxa.